CU Foundation Transfers

 The process of fund transfers between the University and the University of Colorado Foundation (CU Foundation) needs to be standardized and automated in order to assure consistent accounting treatment and timely exchange.
 It is essential that a regular process be established wherein needed accounting and control information is furnished to appropriate offices for all transfers from the CU Foundation to the University and from the University to the CU Foundation.
 The following policy statement establishes a process to prevent control and reconciliation problems.
 It will have the added benefit of facilitating more precise documentation that gift funds have been used as intended by donors.

-This policy statement applies to individuals with responsibilities for the fiscal management of gift funds, including all officersOfficers(Includes Officers of the University and Officers of the Administration.)
-University officials or senior management who fall under external regulations to which the University is subject.
-A current listing of Officers may be found at https://www.cu.edu/controller/officer-list, fiscal principalsFiscal PrincipalsAs defined in Administrative Policy Statement Fiscal Roles and Responsibilities, Chairs, Directors and Principal Investigators (or equivalent titles) as the result of their assigned fiscal responsibility., fiscal managersFiscal ManagersAs defined in the Administrative Policy Statement Fiscal Roles and Responsibilities, the key employee in the Organizational Unit with the authority and responsibility for its fiscal transactions., and fiscal staffFiscal StaffAs defined in Administrative Policy Statement Fiscal Roles and Responsibilities, Employees (other than Fiscal Managers, Fiscal Principals, and Officers) of the University involved in University fiscal transactions, such as initiating purchases, receiving cash or other negotiables, entering or reviewing transactions into the University's Finance System, monitoring contractors, verifying compliance. related to Fund 34 SpeedTypes.
+This policy statement applies to individuals with responsibilities for the fiscal management of gift funds, including all officersOfficersIncludes Officers of the University and Officers of the Administration.
+Defined in Regent Article 3: Officers of the University and Administration., fiscal principalsFiscal principalsAs defined in Administrative Policy Statement Fiscal Roles and Responsibilities, Chairs, Directors and Principal Investigators (or equivalent titles) as the result of their assigned fiscal responsibility., fiscal managersFiscal managersAs defined in the Administrative Policy Statement Fiscal Roles and Responsibilities, the key employee in the Organizational Unit with the authority and responsibility for its fiscal transactions., and fiscal staffFiscal staffAs defined in Administrative Policy Statement Fiscal Roles and Responsibilities, Employees (other than Fiscal Managers, Fiscal Principals, and Officers) of the University involved in University fiscal transactions, such as initiating purchases, receiving cash or other negotiables, entering or reviewing transactions into the University's Finance System, monitoring contractors, verifying compliance. related to Fund 34 SpeedTypes.

 This policy statement is divided into the following sections: